Home

 Blade 400 RC Helicopter Review

-The Blade 400 RC helicopter is one of the best values on the market for people who are just starting out in this fun hobby or perhaps just getting back into RC helicopters after many years and are intimidated by how much the hobby has changed over the past decade with advancements such as electric flight, computerized radios, heading lock gyros, and cyclic collective pitch mixing to name a few.
+Perhaps being intimidated by how much the hobby has changed over the past decade+ with advancements such as electric flight, computerized radios, heading lock/flybarless gyros, and cyclic collective pitch mixing to name a few.

-A good quality heli set up that they could grow with and one that would provide years of flying fun.
-As it turned out, the Blade 400 was so much more then that.
-It really is such a good RC helicopter for so many people – yes I too am hooked on electric flight now thanks to this little rascal and it was the perfect stepping stone to get into larger electric birds such a the T-Rex 600ESP for example.
+It really was such a good RC helicopter for so many people.
+Yes, I'm hooked on electric flight now thanks to this little rascal and it was the perfect stepping stone to get into larger electric birds.

 So why did the Blade 400 win out in the end?
 Three short words - “The Complete Package”.

 The T-Rex is without question a better quality heli, but it didn’t offer a complete package with a quality computerized radio, LiPo battery, charger, etc. and it costs almost twice as much as the Blade 400 by the time you get all those components.
-The same can be said for the Furion 450, Mini Titan E325, and Beam 450 E4.
-Getting all those components and choosing the right ones can be intimidating and expensive for a heli newbie.
-Again, I was considering the first time purchaser on a budget and a complete package is more convenient and cost effective.

-Spektrum DX6i I really like this radio ( click here for my review on it ).
+I really like this radio ( click here for my review on it ).

-The one touch scroll button is so much better than the up, down, and enter buttons on most other computerized radios.
+The one touch scroll button is so much better than the up, down, and enter buttons on various other computerized radios.
 The DX6i also displays pitch and throttle curves graphically, the Futaba 6EX (Futaba's entry level computerized radio) doesn’t.
 If you read my RC Helicopter Radio page, you know why this is so important and why having a computerized programmable radio is also important.

 Once you get into quality collective pitch single rotor helicopters, the radio is just as, if not more important than the helicopter - even more so for beginners.
 This is also why I didn't include or consider models like E-Sky's Honey Bee King 2, Belt CP, or similar models with toy like, non programmable radios.